outcaste-io/outserv/README.md

 for you via this [Calendly
 link](https://calendly.com/manishrjain/consulting-on-outserv).

+## Why Outserv over Cloud API Systems?

+- Running your own API server and blockchain node is the holy grail of decentralization.
+- Not only is Outserv high-performant, having a dedicated system running closer to edge just for your usage would always outperform far-away cloud API server where your queries have to compete for resources against all others.
+- Never run into rate limits, ever again.
+- Data is not one-size-fits-all.
+Enrich the blockchain data by adding more context, combining data from multiple sources to allow for better searches.

 ## Bugs / Feature Requests

 To report bugs or request features, please use GitHub issues.
 Please do answer these